Cherry blossoms in Qingjing Farm in Nantou

 Day 1 – Taipei City Tour

-You can do the Taipei city tour DIY.
+You can do a DIY Taipei city tour.
 Here’s a suggested one day itinerary.

 Start at around 9AM with a walking tour to some of the main city attractions.
 Go to Ximen Station in Ximending Area to Rainbow Pedestrian and Red House Theather.
 Then walk towards the Presidential Office and Chiang Kai Shek Memorial Hall.